gahr/retcl/README.md

 If `cmdPrefix` is specified, setup a command to be called whenever a message arrives on the subscription item `item`.
-If no `cmdPrefix` is specified, clear a previously setup callback on the same `item`.
+If no `cmdPrefix` is specified, clear a previously setup callback on the same `item`. `cmdPrefix` is appended the following arguments:

+1. message type (message, pmessage, subscribe, unsubscribe, ...)
+2. subscription item (channel or pattern subscribed / unsubscribed to)
+3. actual channel (channel or pattern where the message was sent)
+4. body